FaranOrg/CN-Guided-Practice/README.md

 5. Pass the data in your App component’s state `(this.state)` down to your Giphy component so it can display an `<img>` element on the page.
 6. Create a click handler on your Giphy component to select a new, random GIF from the API data.

+## Do this after

+1. Run `git commit -m "Updated the application to search Giphy for dog gifs and display them."`
+   1. Feel free to get creative with this message.
+It's for your benefit.
+1. Run `git push`

+If anything goes wrong here, please ask for assistance.

 ------

 # First time here?
 Do the following.